4. Program PCBs for Embedded Systems¶

 Reflections:¶

-This week I learnt about the key specifications of micro-controllers.
-I also learnt to write a basic program for a microcontroller, and simulate its operation using Wokwi.
+This week I learnt about the basic functionalities of micro-controllers, in that they enable embedded systems to perform specific functions.
+I also learnt to write a simple program for a microcontroller, and simulate its operation using Wokwi.

 The assignments also helped me crystallise my final project design in terms of chip requirements.
 At this moment, I am thinking of having 2 main interfaces with separate chips, one for operating the rack, and one for interfacing with the user via a Smart speaker.